Skip to Main Content

 Eligibility for work-study programs doesn’t necessarily mean you’re guaranteed to find a job on campus.
 But if it’s in your award letter, you’ll want to know how many hours you’ll need to work every week and what you’ll earn.

-Consider these numbers alongside your list of courses and determine whether working that much is feasible.
+Consider these numbers alongside your list of courses and determine whether working the amount required is feasible.

 How to accept a financial aid award